page_title_detailed

 Breast cancer can come back in organs other than the breast, in distant parts of the body.
 The most common distant areas are the bones, liver, lungs or brain.

-When breast cancer travels to a distant part of the body, it is called a metastatic or distant recurrence.
+When breast cancer spreads to a distant part of the body, it is called a metastatic or distant recurrence.
 Since a metastatic recurrence happens away from the breast, the symptoms are different than those for a local recurrence.

-Often, signs of metastatic recurrence appear at the site where the cancer has traveled.
-For example, you might feel pain in your back if the cancer traveled to the spine.
+Often, signs of metastatic recurrence appear at the site where the cancer has spread.
+For example, you might feel pain in your back if the cancer spreads to the spine.
 Often this pain starts out vague and affects a whole area of the body rather than one specific spot.
 If you have this type of pain and it does not go away, you should seek medical attention.
 You may also have symptoms that are not specific to a body part, such as extreme tiredness or loss of appetite.

 Symptoms of cancer in the bones

-The most common place that breast cancer travels is to the bones.
+The most common place that breast cancer spreads is to the bones.
 Areas of breast cancer in the bones, called lesions, can cause pain and make your bones more likely to fracture or break.
 These problems are more likely in the bones you use often, such as:

 • Spine